Leveraging pay-per-click advertising could be the tipping point of your business success. This isn’t an overstatement.

 Your resources or the size of your business are not a factor since you can tailor your campaign to align with your budget.
 The platform offers several tools to keep you within your monthly ad spend, pause your expenditure, or even stop your ad spending whenever you want.

 While you can manage your Display and Search ad campaigns via the platform, “Google Ads” generally encapsulates the Search Network.
-The platform runs on an auction system where bids aren’t the only cost determinant but also ad relevance and quality.
+The platform runs on an auction system where bids aren’t the only cost determinant but also ad relevance and quality score.

 - Quick results – Any business needs a robust SEO strategy to boost brand visibility, but content usually takes time to rank.
 Google Ads, on the other hand, begin appealing once you set the campaign live.